Issue date 26 July 2023, version 4.1

 We may also share your personal data with:

-If at any time you wish to stop receiving marketing from us please contact us using any of the methods described in our Contact Us section below.
+If at any time you wish to stop receiving marketing or communications regarding market research from us please contact us using any of the methods described in our Contact Us section below, or use the link or contact details referred to in the communication that you receive from us.
+Please also refer to Your Rights below.

-Please note you may still receive non-personalised marketing material.
-You will also receive information which we are required to provide you with by our regulator Ofwat which will be included with your bill.
+Please note you may still receive general non-personalised marketing material and information which we are required to provide to you by our regulator Ofwat which will be included with your bill.

 We do not carry out any automated decision making.

-We carry out limited profiling activities in relation to for example: water consumption, demographic data and ability to pay.
-This helps us to provide you with information that may assist you for example: whether you would benefit from a water meter.
+We carry out limited profiling activities in order to communicate with you better, and in relation to, for example, understanding water consumption, demographic data and ability to pay.
+This helps us to improve the customer experience and provide you with information that may assist you, for example, whether you would benefit from a water meter.
+If you object to such profiling activities please inform us using any of the methods described in our Contact Us section below.

 CCTV and mobile recording devices

-Our sites (including car parks) may be monitored by CCTV and your image and car registration may be recorded for security purposes if you visit any of our sites.
-Images are retained for 30 days and then deleted.
+Our sites (including car parks) may be monitored by CCTV and personal data (for example your image and vehicle registration) may be recorded.
+We record this data for the safety of our personnel and visitors and for the prevention and detection of crime

 Our employees and our service provider’s employees may be equipped with and operate “body cameras” and “dash cams” may be located in their vehicles, so that work can be recorded for the security and safety of those employees and for the prevention and detection of crime.

-We operate drones fitted with cameras that can be switched on remotely to record images of our sites and assets for inspection, mapping, managing our network and infrastructure.
+We operate drones fitted with cameras that can be switched on remotely to record images of our sites and assets.
+The images are processed for the inspection of apparatus, and for mapping and managing our network and infrastructure.

-We retain the images for no longer than is required for the purpose for which the images are being recorded but may keep inspection images indefinitely.
+We rely on our legitimate interests to capture these images.
+We retain the images for no longer than is required for the purpose for which the images are being recorded, we may keep inspection images indefinitely.

 We, our Group and the service provider managing our customer contact centre may monitor and record calls for quality, security and training purposes.